Abandoned Milwaukee Road before-and-after pictures Huson, MT

 By Steve McCollum; posted September 14, 2014

-View Original (832 x 833) 1091KB
+View Original: Click to zoom, then click to magnify (832 x 833) 1091KB

 This might be an excellent example of using foreknowledge to explore an abandoned ROW for insulators.
 I wonder if any were thrown into the pole holes when the trackside wires were removed?